tubepress/tubepress/src/main/assembly/resources/wordpress/readme.txt

 1. Type `[tubepress]` in a post or a page where you'd like to insert your first gallery

 == Changelog ==
+= 3.1.5 =
+* Bug Fixes
+    * Fixed bug in static and solo player locations.

 = 3.1.4 =
 * Bug Fixes
     * Fixed JavaScript bug that could lead to unresponsive thumbails in certain situations.